 This tasty beverage was a staple of my Polynesian dream world whenever I could talk my mother into buying a bottle.
 The great thing about it?
 My sisters both hated it.
 They complained that it tasted like a weak Capri Sun.
 This meant that from the first glass to the last glass, this beverage was all mine.

 I consumed the pleasantly pink drink in our fanciest glasses with copious amounts of ice.
-This was my attempt to approximate how I thought a tiki bar or at least tropical drink would serve it.
+This was my attempt to approximate how I thought a tiki bar would serve it.
 I would even reuse little paper umbrellas that we would get whenever my Mom got a drink at our local Chinese Food restaurant.